wbthomason/packer.nvim/README.md

   setup = string or function,  -- Specifies code to run before this plugin is loaded.
 }
 ```

+#### Luarocks support

+You may specify that a plugin requires one or more Luarocks packages using the `rocks` key.
+This key
+takes either a string specifying the name of a package (e.g. `rocks=lpeg`), or a list specifying one or more packages.
+Entries in the list may either be strings or lists --- the latter case is used to specify a
+particular version of a package, e.g. `rocks = {'lpeg', {'lua-cjson', '2.1.0'}}`.

+Currently, `packer` only supports equality constraints on package versions.

+`packer` also provides the function `packer.luarocks.install_commands()`, which creates the
+`PackerRocks <cmd> <packages...>` command. `<cmd>` must be one of "install" or "remove";
+`<packages...>` is one or more package names (currently, version restrictions are not supported with
+this command).
+Running `PackerRocks` will install or remove the given packages.
+You can use this
+command even if you don't use `packer` to manage your plugins.
+However, please note that (1)
+packages installed through `PackerRocks` **will** be removed by calls to `packer.luarocks.clean()`
+(unless they are also part of a `packer` plugin specification), and (2) you will need to manually
+invoke `packer.luarocks.setup_paths` (or otherwise modify your `package.path`) to ensure that Neovim
+can find the installed packages.

 #### Custom installers